Quandre Diggs: 2022

+2023

+Diggs played all 17 games for the Seahawks, recording one interception with a 21 yard return, five passes defended and 95 tackles and serving as team captain.
+In the Seahawks wild card playoff game, he recorded 5 tackles as they lost to the 49ers.

 On March 5, 2024, Diggs was released by the Seahawks.

 Tennessee Titans

+2024

-On August 6, 2024, Diggs signed with the Tennessee Titans.
-He made 8 starts for the Titans, logging 42 combined tackles.
-On November 4, it was announced that Diggs would miss the remainder of the season after suffering a Lisfranc fracture.
+On August 6, 2024, Diggs signed with the Tennessee Titans after being cleared to play.

+He made 8 starts for the Titans before suffering a Lisfranc fracture that caused him to miss the rest of the season..
+He managed to log 42 combined tackles in his shortened season.

+2025

 On August 5, 2025, Diggs re-signed with the Titans after initially entering free agency.
 He made nine appearances (four starts) for the team, recording one pass deflection and 30 combined tackles.
-On November 7, Diggs requested and was granted his released by the Titans.
+On November 7, Diggs requested and was granted his release by the Titans.

+Seattle Seahawks (second stint)

+On November 26, 2025, Diggs was signed to the Seattle Seahawks' practice squad after Ty Okada suffered an oblique injury against Tennessee.
+He was elevated for one game in week 12, playing just 4 special teams snaps.

+He won his first Super Bowl as part of the Seahawks team that won Super Bowl LX, but he never made the roster during the playoffs.
+His contract with the Seahawks expired on Feb 17, 2026.